alpsalps/al-hann/README.md

 ## Second Valentine's: Gaming with al

-Tips:win extra fuel through accessing windpower
+Tips: win extra fuel through accessing windpower

 Cheating Code: type the name of your lover!